Invoke-Command Powershell Usage Examples + Remote execution

 }

-There are times that you need to use a certain Powershell Module (like SCCM / Exchange) and you can execute only on a particular server, so invoking a command is very useful in this case.
-More uses of a command you can get from the link to Microsoft Docs in the beginning of the article.
+Sometimes, you need to use a specific Powershell Module (like SCCM / Exchange), and you can execute only on a particular server, so Powershell Invoke-Command usage is very useful in this case.

 Leave a Comment